-Students with conflicts in schedule with the midterms (other exams, religious reasons, varsity sports etc) will be given make-up exams conditional on approval by the academic dean's office in advance.
-For all other approved absences, including medical, compassionate, and self-reported absences, the weight of the missed midterm will be transferred to the final exam weight.
+For all other approved absences, including medical and compassionate, the weight of the missed midterm will be transferred to the final exam weight.
 Students who have an approved absence from the final exam will be given a make-up for the final exam.
 The make-up exams may differ in length and format from the original ones.
-The make-up final exam may include essay format. \
+The make-up final exam may be an essay format.

 If you miss an exam due to medical or compassionate grounds, you must submit your valid documentation to Academic Counselling within 48 hours of the exam date.
 You must also notify your instructor prior to the test or at least within 24 hours of the exam date.
 Students who miss an exam and do not provide valid documentation will receive a grade of zero for the exam.